junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Dean jumps to his feet, blade ready, pointing at this new thing.

-It's a huge creature, leaving long and stretched shadow on the ground as it moves, larger than most of the creatures around here, larger than most of the Leviathans even.
+It's a huge creature, leaving long and stretched shadow on the ground as it moves, larger than most of the monsters around here, larger than most of the Leviathans even.
 Dean has never seen anything like this before, dead or alive, with furs and scales and fangs all at once, a hybrid of so many different things.
 Large, but broken.
 Confusing, but powerful.
 Troubling, but not ugly, not exactly.
+Just weird, and somehow doesn't look like it belongs here.

 He steps back slowly as the monster moves towards him, equally prudently.
 It must be stronger than him, way stronger.
 Judging by how it bites off that vampire's head, it can probably kill Dean in a blink without shredding a sweat.
 Then why is it just looking at him, doing nothing?
 Its fangs point out behind the closed mouth, still glinting with fresh blood.
 On its back, black twisted parts stood out, looking more like broken horns than wings.

 Dean frowns at this thing, hunter's instinct kicking in, pulling and dragging him in two different directions.
 The blade is still dripping blood from the vamps he killed minutes ago, the instinct of continuing the action he's growing increasingly familiar with washes over his blood.
 It might be strong, but Dean is fast.
-If he's lucky, he might get a chance to its weak spot if it has any -- with such a twisted clumsy body and weird biological structure, he bets it couldn't move as fast as he does.
+If he's lucky, he might get a chance to its weak spot if it has any -- with such a twisted clumsy body and weird biological structure, he bets it can't move as fast as he does.

 But then, there is something else in it that makes him pause.
 Looking.
 Observing.
-Asking question first and shooting second.
+Asking questions first and shooting second.
 Something about this monster, maybe it's the black wing-like structure on its back, maybe it's the slightly tan-colored body and the white blue front, or just the way it approaches him, the way it bites off the head of the vamp that almost killed him again, somehow he thinks it's not going to hurt him.
-It can be trusted.
+Somehow it can be trusted.
 He thinks he must already lost his minds to think that for a whole new level of freak.

 Dean circles it, checking out its side, its back, its shape.
 It stops the move, standing still, letting him check, allowing him move behind it where it can't see, purring and moaning in a low grave sound.
 Not menacing, more like sad.
 More trusting than anything else he met in here or out there.